leverinfo/test/README.md

 * `assertThatDependencyNotFoundException` - Asserts that a `DependencyNotFoundException` was thrown
 * `assertThatDuplicatedException` - Asserts that a `DuplicatedException` was thrown
 ---
-* `withValidationMessage` - Asserts that a `ValidationMessage` is present in thrown exception
+* `withValidationMessage` - Validate if the thrown exception has expected `ValidationMessage`
+* `withParams` - Validate if the thrown exception has correct params

 ## Roadmap